divijg19/Zinnia/stats/readme.md

 | `border_radius` | Corner rounding on the card. | number | `4.5` |

 > [!WARNING]
 > We use caching to decrease the load on our servers (see <https://github.com/anuraghazra/github-readme-stats/issues/1471#issuecomment-1271551425>).
-Our cards have the following default cache hours: stats card - 24 hours, top languages card - 144 hours (6 days), pin card - 240 hours (10 days), gist card - 48 hours (2 days), and wakatime card - 24 hours.
+Our cards have the following default cache hours: stats card - 24 hours, top languages card - 144 hours (6 days), pin card - 240 hours (10 days), and gist card - 48 hours (2 days).
 If you want the data on your cards to be updated more often you can [deploy your own instance](#deploy-on-your-own) and set [environment variable](#available-environment-variables) `CACHE_SECONDS` to a value of your choosing.

 ##### Gradient in bg\_color